IanEshelman/IanEshelman.github.io/projects.md/project-1.md

   - Robotics
   - FIRST Robotics Competition
   - C++
-summary: My team developed a robot to complete the challenges presented in the 2019 FRC competition "Destination: Deep Space".
+summary: My team developed a robot to complete the challenges presented in the 2019 FRC competition.
 ---